ARRIVAL DATE

 first day instructions:

-• Be sure you have some flexible time to pick up your birds from the post office and be home the first day and night to watch them.
-Sometimes they do not arrive when expected.
+• Plan for flexibility: Make sure you have enough time to pick up your birds from the post office and stay home during their first day and night.
+Delivery times can vary, so be prepared for possible delays.

-• Refrain from handling or playing with the birds the first 24 hours.
+• Limit handling: Avoid touching or playing with the birds during their first 24 hours to reduce stress.

 • Take each chick, one at a time, and with your fingers hold the chick’s head and do a quick dip of the chick’s beak into the water and then let go of the chick.